-439 A similar situation pertains in the Haynesville play, where the Haynesville Formation is underlain by 440 the Louann evaporite deposits, which could provide a hydraulic barrier to the basement.
-However, the 441 Louann Formation varies in thickness as it runs below the Haynesville.
-The southern portion of the 442 play is influenced by the Sabine Island uplift, a palaeogeographic high that formed during the Triassic rifting of the northern Gulf of Mexico Basin (Adams, 2009).
-The presence of the Sabine Island uplift 443 444 influenced deposition during the Jurassic, such that the Louann Salt is significantly thinned or absent in the Shelby Trough (the area south of the Strickland High, encompassing Shelby, San Augustine and 445 446 Sabine Counties).
-This thinning of the Louann Formation and other strata underlying the Haynesville 447 is visible in reflection seismic surveys (see Figure 3 of Cicero and Steinhoff, 2013) and well 448 correlations (see Figure 10 of Hammes et al., 2011).
+A similar situation pertains in the Haynesville play, where the Haynesville Formation is underlain by the Louann evaporite deposits, which could provide a hydraulic barrier to the basement.
+However, the Louann Formation varies in thickness as it runs below the Haynesville.
+The southern portion of the play is influenced by the Sabine Island uplift, a palaeogeographic high that formed during the Triassic rifting of the northern Gulf of Mexico Basin (Adams 2009).
+The presence of the Sabine Island uplift influenced deposition during the Jurassic, such that the Louann Salt is significantly thinned or absent in the Shelby Trough (the area south of the Strickland High, encompassing Shelby, San Augustine and Sabine Counties).
+This thinning of the Louann Formation and other strata underlying the Haynesville is visible in reflection seismic surveys (see Fig. 3 of Cicero and Steinhoff 2013) and well correlations (see Fig. 10 of Hammes et al. 2011).
 Within the Haynesville play, the Shelby Trough has the highest abundance of HF-IS, as it contains the Chireno and San Augustine clusters.
-The 449 implication that the thinning of the Louann Salt around areas of palaeogeographic uplift, which 450 451 facilitates hydraulic connections from the Haynesville Formation into the underlying basement, is risk 452 factor for HF-IS is again consistent with HF-IS risk factors observed elsewhere.
-We have not compared 453 the positions of HF-IS cases against mapped faults, as we are not aware of any publicly available fault 454 databases for the region.
-Clearly, a comparison between mapped faults and HF-IS cases would be a 455 worthwhile exercise for future research.
+The implication that the thinning of the Louann Salt around areas of palaeogeographic uplift, which could facilitate hydraulic connections from the Haynesville Formation into the underlying basement, is a risk factor for HF-IS is again consistent with HF-IS risk factors observed elsewhere (e.g., Skoumal et al. 2018).
+We have not compared the positions of HF-IS cases against mapped faults, as we are not aware of any publicly available fault databases for the region.
+Clearly, a comparison between mapped faults and HF-IS cases would be a worthwhile exercise for future research.

-456 It should be noted that the Caddo Lake cluster, which also likely represents a case of HF-IS, occurs 457 towards the north of the play (straddling the state border between Harrison County and Caddo Parish) 458 in an area where the Louann Salt is present, where pore pressure gradients are lower (relative to the 459 south and eastern areas - they are still high relative to many plays elsewhere), and where the 460 Haynesville is shallower.
-Also, the occurrence of HF-IS appears to be highly spatially variable: there are many HF wells near to those that caused the Chireno and San Augustine clusters (see Figures 3, 4 461 462 and 5) that did not produce any reported HF-IS.
-The overall rate of HF-IS for the Haynesville remains 463 low (Verdon and Rodríguez-Pradilla, 2023), and even in areas with elevated risk, it is clear that only 464 an unlucky few wells have experienced HF-IS.
+It should be noted that the Caddo Lake cluster, which also likely represents a case of HF-IS, occurs towards the north of the play (straddling the state border between Harrison County and Caddo Parish) in an area where the Louann Salt is present, where pore pressure gradients are lower (relative to the south and eastern areas - they are still high relative to many plays elsewhere), and where the Haynesville is shallower.
+Also, the occurrence of HF-IS appears to be highly spatially variable: there are many HF wells near to those that caused the Chireno and San Augustine clusters (see Figs. 3, 4 and 5) that did not produce any reported HF-IS.
+The overall rate of HF-IS for the Haynesville remains low (Verdon and Rodríguez-Pradilla 2023), and even in areas with elevated risk only an unlucky few wells have experienced HF-IS.

-465 These observations demonstrate the need to treat HF-IS risk factors in a stochastic or probabilistic

-466 manner (Rodríguez-Pradilla and Verdon, 2024).
-The presence or absence of various risk factors may witnessed by the many wells that did not experience HF-IS, despite being very close to wells that did),and the relative absence of risk factors cannot be used to entirely preclude the possibility of HF-IS
+These observations demonstrate the need to treat HF-IS risk factors in a stochastic or probabilistic manner (e.g., Gupta and Baker 2019; Teng and Baker 2020; Rodríguez-Pradilla and Verdon 2024).
+The presence or absence of various risk factors may indicate an increased or decreased likelihood of HF-IS occurrence for a given area.
+However, the presence of risk factors does not mean that a given well is inevitably destined to experience HF-IS (as witnessed by the many wells that did not experience HF-IS, despite being very close to wells that did), and the relative absence of risk factors cannot be used to entirely preclude the possibility of HF-IS occurrence for a given well (as witnessed by the Caddo Lake sequence, which occurred despite an apparent absence of the identified risk factors).